code-lover636/Sudoku-Solver/README.md

 # Sudoku-Solver
 This is my first project in git hub.

-Sudoku solver made with python and tkinter using bactracking and recursions.
+Sudoku solver made with python and tkinter using the concept of backtracking and recursion.

 About Sudoku:
 Sudoku is a grid of 9 rows and 9 columns.
 This is also divided into 9 sub-grids